 Trekking around the Mt.
 Manaslu (8163 meters world eight highest peaks.

-Side trip to Punhyen Glacier, Gompa or Birendra tall.
+The side trip to Punhyen Glacier, Gompa or Birendra tall (Birendra Lake)

 visiting mount Manaslu Base Camp from Sama Gao.